ShirzadBh/posture/README.md

        2. If you are saving Local (parent-related) transforms, your objects should have a parent.
        3. When you want to create a global transform, it saved absolute transform from the origin.

-#   Installation:
+>installation:
-       1. Copy "posture_v1.2 - python 3.7 / 2.7" to "//Installation path/3ds Max 2021/scripts/Startup".
+	Unzip the "AnimRef.zip" inside "the 3Ds Max 20XX//ApplicationPlugins".

-#   How To Run it?
+>How To Run:
-       1. It will be a macro script that you can call it by "Hotkey" (Shortcut), searching with "X", or run it in the "CGcenter" menu.
+	Now, it's a MacroScript, which you can assign a shortcut to it or search it using "X" in 3Ds Max.